thotro/arduino-dw1000/README.md

 **Subsequent milestone:** Frame filtering rules, nodes addressing and MAC data format

-**General notice:** A (pretty much) stable transmission of messages between two modules is possible at the momement.
-The code for device tuning currently has issues and is disabled.
-This may lead to a few percent increased rate of dropped messages (those not received at all or which did not pass the CRC check).
+**General notice:** Stable transmission of messages between two modules is possible.
+The code for device tuning is working as well, hence different modes of operation can be chosen.
+As frame filtering (i.e. via MAC conforming messages) is not implemented yet, internal features of the chip for node addressing and auto-acknowledgement of messages can not be used.
+This is part of a future milestone.
+For now, if acknowledgements are required, they have to be sent manually and node addresses have to be encoded in the message payload and processed by the host controller.

 Contents
 --------